Custom Software Development Costs

-This page sets out the actual numbers.
+This page sets out the actual numbers behind custom software cost in the UK.
 What different types of project cost, what drives the price up and down, and how to think about the return on the investment.
 No contact forms to unlock the pricing.
 No "it depends" without explaining what it depends on.
+If you are earlier in the decision and want the strategic view first, our guide to custom software cost covers the thinking before the numbers.

 What custom software actually costs in the UK

-Custom software development pricing varies by complexity, not by magic.
-Here are realistic UK price ranges based on what we have seen across 50+ projects.
+Custom software cost varies by complexity, not by magic.
+Here are realistic UK price ranges based on what we have seen across a wide range of projects.

 Simple internal tool: £15,000 to £30,000